-Description: The surface is translated vertically so that its depth matches the depth of the specified surface at the specified surface's spill point.
-This makes it possible to use this translated surface as the surface as the contact> for a filled structure in a <volume> calculation.
+Description: The surface is lifted or lowered vertically so that its depth matches the depth of the specified surface at the specified surface's spill point.
+This makes it possible to use this translated surface as the specified surface > for a filled structure in a <volume> calculation.